pinkfloydsito/iqcrawer/README.md

  - Activate the environment using `pyenv shell`
  - cp `.env.example` to `.env`
  - Change the variables
- - Launch using python primadonna.py
+ - Launch using python primadonna.py `week`